babarrett/g80-9009/making-cables.md

 7       Sun mouse TX/RX 4
 ```

-TODO: Likely: You may be able to use more pins for a third computer connection.
+TODO: Likely: You may be able to use more pins for another, third, computer connection.
+Uses a PS/s keyboard connector.
 ```
 DB-9F   Signal name     PS/2 male
 ----    -----------     ---------